mskelton/ratchet/README.md

 - Supports files with multiple components
 - Option to remove or preserve PropTypes after converting to TS

+## Try it Online!

+You can try out this tool online at [proptypes.netlify.app](https://proptypes.netlify.app)!

 ## Usage

 Run the following command with a file glob that matches the files you want to convert.